 Testing the waters and learning what works and what doesn’t will be key to our continued development.
 As campaigns become more digital and accessible, lines should continue to blur.
 We need to observe and encourage change as record labels, to remain at the forefront of the industry.
 In the next phase of our industry’s evolution perhaps the digital role should span across marketing, international and sales departments, focusing on streaming, video, social activations around releases, as well as social data (not necessarily social upkeep), media planning and large scale marketing, whilst production falls under distribution.
 As we get more effective, we will be stronger partners to our artists and the go-to partners for services.

-In relation to the restructure and the industry being averse to change at times, we should also look at social expectations.
+In relation to the restructure and the music industry being averse to change at times, we should also look at social expectations.
 Strong employees are valued due to their ambition, knowledge, passion and sense.
 This should always defy gender, age and race.
 We need to embrace the younger generation and welcome people of all backgrounds and genders, as they will always be at the forefront of change and open-mindedness.

 Top photo: GettyImages © NicoElNino